 You can keep honey simple syrup on hand to use for cocktails, and it would work just fine here.
 Maple syrup or agave nectar would also be lovely.
 In a pinch, use a couple of teaspoons of brown sugar.

-You will use a slice of fresh citrus in your hot drink — the heat will help to impart citrus fragrance and flavor.
+You will use a slice of fresh citrus in your hot

 A lemon slice or lemon wedge is the traditional choice, but feel free to have fun here.
 Try one of these options for a citrus hot toddy: